Oshanik22/Oshanik22/README.md

 ## Current Work

-I'm currently working as a developer at ION Group, where I've been for the past year.
-I work on a range of technologies, including Java, Jenkins, Robot Framework, and more.
+I'm currently working as a developer at ION Group.
+I work on a range of technologies, including Terraform, AWS, Cloud, Java, Jenkins, Robot Framework, Ansible and more.

 ## Open Source Contributions